Last month, I spent two weeks in Namibia. It all started because of this Facebook post:

 Days 2 & 3: Sossusvlei

-In Sossusvlei, we stayed at the Sossus Dune Lodge (operated by NWR), the only place inside the gates of the park, and the place you must stay if you would like access to the dunes at sunrise or sunset.
+In Sossusvlei, we stayed at the Sossus Dune Lodge (operated by NWR), the only hotel inside the gates of the park, and the place you must stay if you would like access to the dunes at sunrise or sunset and don’t want to camp.
+The exception to this is camping at Sesriem Campsite, which allows you to enter the park 1hr before sunrise if you stay overnight.
 There are a handful of other nice spots to stay outside the park, but the gates are closed between sunset and sunrise, so if you’re a photographer and good light matters, do yourself a favor and book the Sossus Dune Lodge.
 It’s expensive, but this is your only option to be in the park at sunrise/sunset.

 My first impression of the dunes was from above, and holy crap, what a unique and spectacular landscape!
 The colors that appeared as the sun came over the horizon were gorgeous reds, oranges and purples, and the different shapes the dunes formed were nothing short of art.
 I highly recommend a doors off helicopter flight if you are able.
 We booked through the adventure center at the Sossusvlei Lodge.